dore51/puppeteer-recaptcha-solver/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will help to you install the package in your project, set it and use it.
+See Contributing for notes on how to help and contribute this project.

 ## Installation